 Otherwise, you might suddenly have hundreds of complaints from people that are not happy with the quality of the product.
 Plus, you can still use the sample product for, for example, advertisements, custom product images, and giveaways!

-If you know any more pros or cons, or if you have any questions regarding dropshipping, then let me know by commenting below or contacting me directly by pressing the “Contact Me” button at the top!
+If you know any more pros or cons, or if you have any questions regarding dropshipping, then let me know by commenting below or contacting me directly by pressing the “Contact Us” button at the top!

 Also, let me know if you’re currently (or want to start) dropshipping with one or multiple dropshipping suppliers.